 養怡之福,可得永年。

-One who eats well and keeps cheerful
+One who eats well and keeps

 Can live to a great old age.